nsbradford/quantraider/quantscraper/README.md

 #quantscraper

 Web scraper for the [Quantopian](https://www.quantopian.com/) web site, used to facilitate the Automated Trading Competition put on by the [WPI Investing Association](http://users.wpi.edu/~investing/).
+If you have several algorithms Live Trading and want to track their performance from the comfort of your command line, this will scrape the data for you.
+It should also be very easy to customize to your unique needs.

 Ideally, we'd use the much faster [Mechanize](http://wwwsearch.sourceforge.net/mechanize/) library.
 However, because the data we're scraping is populated by JavaScript, we're forced to use Selenium, which is as slow as Firefox.